krischer/seishub.plugins.event_based_data/README.md

 `POST BASE/event_based_data/event/EVENT_NAME`

-The event will receive a numerical number if `EVENT_NAME` is not given.
+The event will receive a numerical name if `EVENT_NAME` is not given.

 ### Retrieve an event